Claim: Pouring club soda on a fire ant mound will kill the colony.

-Origins: Fire ants are a variety of stinging ants common to Alabama, Arkansas, Florida, Georgia, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Virginia (with colonies having been spotted in states such as California, Missouri, Nevada, and New Mexico as well).
+Origins: Fire ants are a variety of stinging ants common to Alabama, Arkansas, Florida, Georgia, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Virginia (with colonies having been spotted in California, Missouri, Nevada, and New Mexico as well).
 They are so named

 because those who've experienced their venom say their sting feels like fire.
 (Fire ants bite their victims, but only to hold onto them while they sting them.)

 These aggressive critters build large mounds in open areas, some up to 18 inches high.
 A fire ant mound resembles an oblong pile of dirt with a rounded top.
-Each mound will have multiple entrances to the colony on its sides rather than one opening on its top.
+Each mound will have multiple entrances to the colony on its sides rather than one opening at its apex.

 Ridding one's yard of fire ants is no easy task, as each colony's queens (some colonies have multiples) must be destroyed.
 Commercial preparations of two types exist to accomplish this task: poisons, which are spread on bait items such as cut up hot dogs, then left near the mound for the colony's worker ants to bring to the queen; and fumigants or drenches, which are poured or piped into the mound.